"Call to me and I will answer you,

 Who would facilitate the Immanuel Prayer sessions?

-Cecilia T. Whitacre has completed her facilitator training in Immanuel Prayer through Alive & Well Ministries in Wheaton, Il, received advanced training through Dr. Karl Lehman's conferences, and has been facilitating sessions for several years.
+Cecilia T. Whitacre has completed her facilitator training in Immanuel Prayer through Alive & Well Ministries, received advanced training through Dr. Karl Lehman's conferences, and has been facilitating sessions for several years.

 Do I need a friend to accompany me for my Immanuel prayer session?

-It is encouraged, but not required to have someone come with you.
-It can be a gift to have someone take notes for you and to pray alongside us as we meet, but only if you feel comfortable in doing so.
-If you don’t have someone that can come and would like someone, often we can assist you with that, if desired.
+It is not required to have someone come with you, but it can be a gift to have them pray & take notes alongside us as we meet, if that feels supportive to you.

 Usually about 60 minutes.